GreenhouseModding/Greenhouse-Config/README.md

 # Greenhouse Config
 Greenhouse Config is a config library for Fabric and NeoForge made for mostly myself (MerchantPug), however, any developer is free to utilise it and provide feedback for it.

+Please note that it is currently in alpha.

 ## Features
 - A config system based on Mojang's Codec system but adapted to utilise commented config file formats like jsonc.
 - A simple config builder that will handle the heavywork for you.